 Commercial real estate refers to real estate that is used mainly for commercial or business purposes.
 Some examples of commercial properties include office buildings and shopping malls.

-Commercial properties typically have a higher income potential, compared to residential properties, with yields ranging typically between 5% and 10%.
+Commercial properties typically have a higher income returns, compared to residential properties, with yields ranging typically between 5% and 10%.
 Leases for commercial properties also tend to be longer than residential properties, with an average period of 3 to 5 years.
 Commercial properties also tend to use net leases such as double net leases or triple net leases instead of gross leases.

 Diversifying by geographies (city, countries and region)